The-Ofek-Foundation/blog/_posts/2015-12-18-minimax-improvements.md

   ![alpha beta diagram] (The grayed-out nodes can be skipped) **Source: Jez9999, Wikipedia**

-  I would highly recommend checking out the [Wikipedia page][alpha-beta pruning]--it does a much better job at explaining this than I do.
+  I would highly recommend checking out the [Wikipedia page][alpha-beta pruning]—it does a much better job at explaining this than I do.

 - **Game-Specific Algorithms**

   In many games, minimax is best when it is not used alone.
 Strong gomoku programs use threat-space search in conjunction with minimax.
 Strong chess programs use alpha-beta pruning along with other types of searches.
-In short--think about your game and try searching in a way that makes more sense to your game.
+In short—think about your game and try searching in a way that makes more sense to your game.
 This is the most complex improvement in the list I made.

 - **Double-check your Code!**

   This might not seem like it should belong in this post, but there are almost always improvements that can be made to your functions.
-In minimax, the evaluation function is constantly being called on, if there is anything--however slight--that can be made more efficient in it, it'll really pay off.
+In minimax, the evaluation function is constantly being called on, if there is anything—however slight—that can be made more efficient in it, it'll really pay off.

 If you have conducted all the above steps that apply for your game, you have just created a very strong program for your game that can probably beat humans!
-Unless--of course--if you are coding [Go].
+Unless—of course—if you are coding [Go].
 For that, you will have to look into the Monte Carlo tree search, that I will cover in a future post.
 Until then, thanks for reading!

 Leave feedback and/or improvements please!